DaltonCarter/Crystal-Technology-Mod/README.txt

 THINGS YOU MIGHT RECOGNISE:
 ------------------------------------------
-One of the Dominant features of this mod is what I refer to as Tiberium Technology Which at it's roots is based upon Command and Conquer Tiberium Dawn, Tiberium Sun: Firestorm, and some aestheticfeatures from Tiberium Wars.
+One of the Dominant features of this mod is what I refer to as Tiberium Technology Which at its roots is based upon Command and Conquer Tiberium Dawn, Tiberium Sun: Firestorm, and some aesthetic features from Tiberium Wars.

 Things that are directly inspired by C & C include:
 1. Riparius (Green) Tiberium Crystal Growths, and Molten Liquid